 If the vehicle is not totaled, you need to take the vehicle for estimates to the service facility recommended by the leasing company.
 The leasing company may also direct you to take the vehicle to a specific service facility for repairs.
 If for some reason the insurance provider and the leasing company direct you to use different repair shops, you should consult with an attorney before doing anything further.
 You do not want to breach either the lease agreement or your insurance contract.

-Call a Louisiana Car Accident Attorney for Assistance
+Call an Accident Attorney for Assistance

 In addition to dealing with the insurance company, you must also deal with the leasing company.
 The leasing company adds another level of frustration that you must deal with as you try to focus on your recovery.
 A car accident attorney can guide you through the process while protecting your rights and best interests.